In this section

 If you owe someone money the law says they can’t:

-You can access our services by calling 1300 65 11 88 (local call cost from anywhere in Queensland).
+You can access our services by calling 1300 65 11 88 for the cost of a local call (from a landline in Queensland).

 The first person you talk to will be one of our customer service officers.
 They can provide you with free legal information and, if necessary, arrange for you to make an appointment to get free legal advice from one of our lawyers.